The MOSAIC program has three K99/R00 NOFOs:

 Anyone who meets the

-eligibility criteria specified in the FOA can apply.
+eligibility criteria specified in the NOFO can apply.
 Previous application to the Parent K99/R00 does not impact your ability to apply for the MOSAIC K99/R00 program.
-Note, as you are applying for a new funding opportunity announcement, this would be considered a new application, not a resubmission (or A1).
+Note, as you are applying for a new notice of funding opportunity, this would be considered a new application, not a resubmission (or A1).

-MOSAIC K99/R00 applications will be reviewed by special emphasis panels organized by the NIGMS Scientific Review Branch or Review Branches of other awarding ICs.
-The name and contact information for the scientific review official assigned to each application will be posted in the eRA Commons once the assignment has been made.
+MOSAIC K99/R00 applications will be reviewed by review panels organized by the Review Branches of participating ICs.
+Some Institutes and Centers use standing study sections to review their K awards, while others organize special emphasis panels.
+The name and contact information for the scientific review official (SRO) assigned to each application will be posted in the eRA Commons once the assignment has been made, and any review related questions can be directed to the assigned SRO.

 MOSAIC K99/R00 applications use